tranquilit/WAPT-Documentation/source/wapt-enterprise-community-comparison.rst

   is joined to an AD;

 * Methods for deploying WAPT agent:

-  * using a :abbr:'GPO (Group Policy Object)' or an Ansible script;
+  #. using a :abbr:`GPO (Group Policy Object)` or an Ansible script;

-  * manually after having downloaded the agent from the WAPT server or using :abbr:'SSH (Secured Shell)';
+  #. manually after having downloaded the agent from the WAPT server or using :abbr:`SSH (Secured Shell)`;

 * Methods for registering hosts with the WAPT server

-  * automatically using the host's kerberos account;
+  #. automatically using the host`s kerberos account;

-  * manually with the WAPT Superadmin login and password;
+  #. manually with the WAPT Superadmin login and password;

 * Upgrades may be triggered:

-  * upon shutdown of the host, the standard mode;
+  #. upon shutdown of the host, the standard mode;

-  * by an authorized WAPT Administrator in an emergency;
-    (ex: critical vulnerabilities running in the wild);
+  #. by an authorized WAPT Administrator in an emergency (ex: critical vulnerabilities running in the wild);

-  * by the user at a time she chooses (ex: 24/7 nursing cart unused;
-    during lunch break with a simple click);
+  #. by the user at a time she chooses (ex: 24/7 nursing cart unused during lunch break with a simple click);

-  * via a scheduled task running at a predetermined time (best for servers);
+  #. via a scheduled task running at a predetermined time (best for servers);

-* Security is insured with:
+- Security is insured with:
-  * signing of WAPT packages using asymetric cryptography
+  #. signing of WAPT packages using asymetric cryptography;

-  * authentication of hosts against the WAPT server using symetric cryptography on registering
+  #. authentication of hosts against the WAPT server using symetric cryptography on registering;

-  * confidentiality of the WAPT server using WAPT deployed client certificates
+  #. confidentiality of the WAPT server using WAPT deployed client certificates;

 .. rubric:: Footnotes

-.. [#f1] The Enterprise version embedds more SetupHelper functions than the Community version.
+.. [#f1] The Enterprise version embeds more SetupHelper functions than the Community version.

 .. [#f2] In the Community version, the WAPT SuperAdmin password is shared between individuals that manage the WAPT server.

+.. [#f3] Windows XP does not work with Pyhton > 2.7.
+So a special branch of WAPT will be frozen with the last build of the WAPT agent running with 2.7.
+  This version will of course be excluded from the target of evaluation in future security certifications.